 Many pieces in “Mark Bradford,” which was curated by the Wexner Center for the Arts in Columbus, Ohio, are made out of cheap paper advertisements that the artist salvaged from his neighborhood, Leimert Park.
 Though his materials are changing yet again, Bradford’s interests in black history, pop culture, class differences and sexuality remain constant.

+Before your artists’ talks at the MCA, you spoke at Trinity United Church of Christ on the South Side.
+Why discuss your work at a church?
 Oftentimes, in the art world, you see the same constituency over and over again.
 A large population of black folks go to church.
 So I thought, Well, I’ll go to a church and give a visiting artist’s talk.
 It’s really just recontextualizing what I do.

+One of your most famous pieces is Mithra, the arklike sculpture you built in the Lower Ninth Ward for New Orleans’s Prospect Biennial.
+What do you do when you collaborate with a community where people might not be receptive to your work?
 When you go into someone’s house, you just have to be respectful of their rules.
 When I go into a context that’s unfamiliar, I do more listening.
 I do more observing.
 I don’t try to colonize [by] putting down an artwork and leaving.
 Oftentimes, the work changes because I negotiate with policies and social conditions I didn’t think of and may not agree with.
 It’s much more interesting when people feel like they own part of [the artwork], that they’re in a dialogue, not just being talked down to.

+Why did you incorporate supplies from your mother’s hair salon into your early works?
 I was interested in abstract painting, but I wasn’t after the same ideas [as the New York School].
 I was interested in people, cultures, relationships.
 So, using a material that simply had a use value, I felt that the social, political complexities could not be totally erased.

+You’ve said that it’s getting tougher to find signs in L.A.
+How’s that changing your work?
 I feel like I’m an animal that’s living in the rain forest, and the rain forest is being chopped down.
 [But] people forget that urban settings are always changing.
 I’m beginning to print up my own paper.
 It does change my practice, but it’ll be just as interesting.